 To prepare your models for accelerated simulations, install and set up a compiler:

-Ensure that any user-defined functions in your model can be used for code generation from MATLAB, so they can convert to compiled C. For more information, see Language, Function, and Object support for C and C++ code generation (this documentation requires MATLAB Coder™ license) or contact MathWorks Technical Support.
+Ensure that any user-defined functions in your model can be used for code generation from MATLAB, so they can convert to compiled C. For more information, see Language, Function, and Object support for C and C++ code generation (MATLAB Coder) or contact MathWorks Technical Support.

 On 64-bit Windows platforms, if you have not installed another compiler, SimBiology uses the LCC64 compiler for model accelerations.
 If you have installed another supported compiler, it will be selected automatically.

-to prepare your model for accelerated simulations.
-Use the same input
+your model for accelerated simulations.
+Use the same input arguments

 If you have user-defined functions, do not use persistent variables in these functions.
 Persistent variables are not compatible with the functionality used for accelerating simulations.